 Universal stakeholder handoff shell

-Audience: [patch owner / SOC / asset owner / risk owner / leadership / vendor manager] Request: [validate / patch / mitigate / detect / approve / clarify] Why now: [KEV, public PoC, exposure, vendor update, business impact, deadline] Evidence: [affected version, fixed version, source, telemetry, exposure, owner note] Decision needed: [action, approval, exception, monitoring, escalation] Deadline or review: [date/time] Uncertainty: [what is still unknown and who is validating it]
+Audience: [patch owner / SOC / asset owner / risk owner / leadership / vendor manager] Request: [validate / patch / mitigate / detect / approve / clarify] Why now: [KEV, public PoC, exposure, vendor update, business impact, deadline] Evidence: [affected version, fixed version, source, scanner context, telemetry scope, exposure, owner note, closure proof] Decision needed: [action, approval, exception, monitoring, escalation] Deadline or review: [date/time] Uncertainty: [what is still unknown and who is validating it]

 Recommended next move: pick the audience here, then use Handoff Center for the message, Brief Builder for recurring updates, and Action Tracker so the ask does not disappear.